Huzaifa-2609/ecommerce/README.md

 - User authentication: Users can create accounts, log in, and log out.
 Authentication is handled using JSON Web Tokens (JWT) for secure and stateless communication.
 - Product listing: Products are stored in a MongoDB database and can be viewed and searched on the frontend.
 - Product details: Users can view detailed information about each product, including price, description, and images.
-- Shopping cart: Users can add products to their shopping cart and update the quantities or remove items.
 - Checkout process: Users can proceed to the checkout process, enter shipping and payment details, and place orders.
-- Order management: Admin users have access to an admin panel where they can manage orders, mark them as shipped, and view order details.
 - User profiles: Users can view and edit their profile information, including shipping addresses and payment methods.

 ## Prerequisites